AIThis post was created with the assistance of artificial intelligence (AI).

 Key Questions

-What caused the recent surge in mental health coverage?
+What caused the surge in mental health coverage?

-It is not yet clear if increased coverage leads to better outcomes; further research is needed to assess the impact on policy and services.
+It is not yet clear if media coverage directly leads to better outcomes; further research is needed to connect coverage with policy changes and service improvements.

 Source: gdelt